strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 published: false
 ---

 The past twelve months have been huge for the LoopBack team.
-As 2018 wraps up, take a look at the various developments throughout the year for StrongLoop and [LoopBack](http://loopback.io/).
-2018 began as we revelaed the community-chosen logo for LoopBack 4 and wrapped up with the latest version of our framework GA and ready for production!
+As 2018 wraps up, we want to take a look at the various developments throughout the year for StrongLoop and [LoopBack](http://loopback.io/).
+The year began as we revealed the community-chosen logo for LoopBack 4 and wrapped up with the latest version of our framework GA and ready for production!
 In between, there were a lot of interesting moments.
 Join us as we take a look back!

 <img src="https://strongloop.com/blog-assets/2017/loopback-2017.png" alt="LoopBack 2017 Year in Review"/>